iamhyw/SwiftBinanceChain/README.md

     // Latest block height
     webSocket.subscribe(blockheight: .all)

-    // Keep a reference to unsubscribe
-    let subscription = webSocket.subscribe(ticker: all)
+    // Keep a reference in order to unsubscribe let subscription = webSocket.subscribe(ticker: all)
     webSocket.unsubscribe(subscription)